UPPER EAST SIDE, PARKSIDE, THE SAME AFTERNOON

 “Riverdale, the Bronx.”

 “You know, old dude, I can’t talk to anyone out here man.
 I get high, I hang out, I trip on acid, I walk around I hang out with hippies and stoners and their political shit.
 I listen to music.
 I’m tripping though.
-No-one understand me, I don’t understand them.
+No-one understands me, I don’t understand them.
 I look like a hippie, but I can’t go back home.
 I’m a fucking zombie dude.
 Hey, man, get that fucking monkey suit off, come with me to Winterland.
 Let’s see Jefferson Airplane.
 We can find some chicks and party.”

 The Colonel handed the hippie the flask again.